Loret Miller Ruppe: Other accomplishments

 While Ruppe was director, the Peace Corps began or resumed programs in seven countries: Sri Lanka, Haiti, Burundi, Guinea-Bissau, Chad, Equatorial Guinea and the Cape Verde Islands.
 Ruppe also started the African Food Initiative, Women In Development, and the Leadership for Peace Campaign.
 Ruppe launched the Competitive Enterprise Development program to promote business-oriented projects.
-She created business-oriented volunteer positions within the Peace Corps to promote grass roots economic growth worldwide, an agenda that was supported by Republicans in the U.S. Congress who generally disapproved of U.S. foreign aid programs.
+She created business-oriented volunteer positions within the Peace Corps to promote grass roots economic growth worldwide, an agenda that was supported by Republican Party members in the United States Congress who generally disapproved of U.S. foreign aid programs.

 Ambassador to Norway

-Ruppe was appointed Ambassador to Norway on August 7, 1989, by President George H. W. Bush and presented her credentials on August 29, 1989.
+Ruppe was appointed Ambassador of the United States to Norway on August 7, 1989, by President George H. W. Bush and presented her credentials on August 29, 1989.
 She served as Ambassador until February 28, 1993.

 Personal life

-A resident of Bethesda, Maryland, Ruppe died of ovarian cancer on August 7, 1996.
+A resident of Bethesda, Maryland, Ruppe died of ovarian cancer on August 6, 1996.
 Ruppe was survived by her husband, five daughters, five sisters and a brother.
 Inspired by her mother, Miller Ruppe's daughter, Dr. Loret Miller Ruppe, served as a Peace Corps volunteer in Nepal from 1985 to 1987 and later organized conferences aimed at encouraging under-represented minorities and women to enter engineering.